 At the time of acquisition, the Company estimates the amount of the identifiable intangible assets based on a valuation and the facts and circumstances available at the time.
 The Company determines the final value of the identifiable intangible assets as soon as information is available, but not more than 12 months from the date of acquisition.

 Goodwill is not deductible for tax purposes.

-The following is a summary of goodwill activity for the years endedDecember 31, 2019 and 2018:
+The following is a summary of goodwill activity for the years ended December 31, 2020 and 2019 (in thousands):